KDE/digikam-doc/batch_queue/dng_converter.rst

 .. note::

-    Unlike the :ref:`RAW Converter <raw_converter>` tool which decodes RAW data to RGB color space, DNG takes the RAW data to store in a open-standard container.
-DNG is another RAW format (not proprietary).
-You cannot process RGB information over the images with Batch Queue Manager filters without of decode the image and store the result in another format as JPEG, PNG or TIFF.
-However, the metadata can be post-processed after DNG conversion, as this will not touch the RAW image data from the container.
+    Unlike the :ref:`RAW Converter <raw_converter>` tool which decodes RAW data to an RGB color space, DNG stores the RAW data in an open-standard container.
+DNG is another RAW format, but it is not proprietary.
+So you cannot apply Batch Queue Manager filters to DNG images without first converting them to another format such as JPEG, PNG or TIFF.
+However, the metadata can be post-processed after DNG conversion, as this will maintain the integrity of the RAW image data stored in the container.

 Using the Batch Queue Manager DNG Converter is easy. **Place the tool on the top of workflow list** (this point is mandatory), add the RAW files to the queue, specify a few options, and hit the **Start** button.
 For complete peace of mind, you might want to enable the option which embeds the source RAW data into the resulting DNG file.

 **Lossless Compression**: enable a non-destructive compression method to encode image data.
-We recommend to turn on this option to obtain the best quality, excepted if you want to preserve space disk.
+We recommend turning this option on to obtain the best quality, except if you need to minimize space disk.

 **JPEG Preview**: with this option you can tune the quality of preview image stored in the container.
-This JPEG is used to quick visualize the contents without to decode RAW data.
-The available choices are **None** do not store a preview, **Medium** to store an half sized preview, and **Full Size** to store a preview with same dimensions than original RAW.
+This JPEG preview is used to quickly visualize the contents without decoding the RAW data.
+The available choices are **None** to not store a preview, **Medium** to store a half-sized preview, and **Full Size** to store a preview with same dimensions as the original RAW image.

 **Embed Original File**: for complete peace of mind, you might want to enable this option which embeds the source RAW data into the resulting DNG file.
 Do not turn on this setting if you want to preserve space disk.